oracle/truffleruby/doc/user/compatibility.md

 #### Command line switches

-`-y`, `--yydebug`, `--dump=`, `--debug-frozen-string-literal` are ignored with a warning as they are internal development tools.
+`-y`, `--yydebug`, `--dump=`, `--debug-frozen-string-literal` are ignored with a warning as they are unsupported development tools.

 Programs passed in `-e` arguments with magic-comments must have an encoding that is UTF-8 or a subset of UTF-8, as the JVM has already decoded arguments by the